Musheer360/QuoteSlate/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Explain the issue that prompted the request.
+Example: I'm frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Outline your preferred approach or feature.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+List other solutions or features you've thought about.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Include any other details or screenshots relevant to the request.